mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 ![Boundary-targeted candidate pools and macro F1 over iterative data rounds](/assets/images/llm_distillation/targeted_acquisition.png)

-This is not a claim that every targeted batch beats every random batch.
-The rounds included different targeted sources, and a clean experiment would compare each batch with an equally sized random control.
+The rounds included different targeted sources, so they do not prove that every targeted batch beats every random batch.
+A cleaner experiment would compare each batch with an equally sized random control.

-It does show the operational pattern I care about: the same model continued to improve when the dataset was extended using its known weaknesses.
-A separate correction pass in this work changed only about 50 labels and moved macro F1 by roughly two percentage points in one run—small edits can move a boundary decisively when the rows sit in the right place.
+The same model nevertheless improved as the dataset was extended around known weaknesses.
+In a separate correction pass, changing only about 50 labels moved macro F1 by roughly two percentage points.
+Small edits can move a boundary decisively when the rows sit in the right place.

+Data is not the only lever.
+Once the label definitions are stable and the weak regions are better represented, persistent errors may point to model capacity rather than data quality.
+In this experiment, moving from the base student to a larger version on the same data added roughly another 1.8 percentage points of macro F1.
+A larger model is worth considering when the task depends on long context, nuanced language, or interactions between several cues—not as the first response to a noisy dataset.

+My order would be: fix the supervision, add data where it is missing, and increase model size only when the remaining errors suggest that the smaller student lacks the capacity for the task.

 ---

 ## The complete loop

-The process I would use is:
+The resulting loop is:

 ```text
 1. Ask an LLM to label a broad, diverse seed set